dinuxbg/gnupru/README.md

 # Port of GNU GCC and Binutils for the TI PRU I/O processor.

 ## Introduction
-This is an unofficial GCC/Binutils port for the PRU I/O CPU core that is present in TI Sitara AM33xx SoCs.
+This is a collection of build scripts for the GCC/Binutils port to the PRU I/O CPU core present in TI Sitara AM33xx SoCs.
 Older PRU core versions are not supported.

 A simulator is used to execute the GCC C regression test suite.
-Results for this release are:

-	# of expected passes		98346
-	# of unexpected failures	219
-	# of unexpected successes	3
-	# of expected failures		362
-	# of unresolved testcases	6
-	# of unsupported tests		3037

-Results from the GCC ABI test suite:

-	# of expected passes            690
-	# of unexpected failures        3
-	# of unresolved testcases       38
-	# of unsupported tests          18
+Results are posted daily to https://gcc.gnu.org/pipermail/gcc-testresults/ .

 There are several examples to get started:
  * Assorted small examples: https://github.com/dinuxbg/pru-gcc-examples